An Online newsletter of

 TAGSRWC also publishes The eBullet in alternate months to Weaver’s Newsletter.
 The eBullet is the online successor to our longtime printed newsletter, The Bullet.
 Like Weaver’s Newsletter, The eBullet is free.
 It includes some of the same news as Weaver’s Newsletter, but generally with more features and depth and a little less emphasis on merchandise news.
 To sign up, go to: www.tagsrwc.com/ebullet.

 SPECIAL NOTICE: The eBullet has recently switched to a new e-mail distribution system.
 (There were ongoing glitches with the previous system, in part because of the happy problem of having more subscribers than the system could handle.)

 Unfortunately, the switch requires current subscribers to resubscribe.
 Fortunately, it's as easy as typing in your e-mail address and clicking a button, and then clicking a button in the confirmation e-mail sent to you.
 Here again is the link: www.tagsrwc.com/ebullet.
 Everything else about The eBullet remains the same--including being free!

 TAGSRWC’s other main vehicle for Mayberry information is simply our website at www.tagsrwc.com (and its sister site www.iMayberry.com).
 Both sites have extensive content and links for just about everything a Mayberry fan might be looking for.

-The third issue of Weaver’s Newsletter for 2018 is scheduled for June, and the next eBullet will be out in May.
+The next issue of Weaver’s Newsletter is scheduled for August and the next eBullet will be out in July.